dsc-bot/docs/articles/en-US/bots/banner.md

 - **Minimum Aspect Ratio:** 17:6 (ideal for default displays)
   - All banners are displayed at this ratio at minimum, if your banner does not exactly fit this ratio it will be cropped to the center to fit this ratio.
 - **Stretched Aspect Ratio:** 10:2 (used for wider layouts)
   - Banners on listing page have maximum height of 240 pixels and a maximum width of 1400 pixels.
-Your banner will be cropped and centered to fit these constraints so it is best to have any text content or logos in your banner to fit in a 10:2 ratio.
+Your banner will be cropped and centered to fit these constraints.

-### Design Tips

-For the best results:

   - Design your banner’s primary content (such as text, logos, or critical visuals) to fit within the **10:2 aspect ratio**.
 This ensures that no important details are cropped or distorted when the banner is stretched.

 ## Guidelines and Terms of Service